 This counts as a successful Makeshift Stabilization if the Injury was not already Stabilized; any Battle Scars caused by the Injury will remain.
 Your patient is required to not accept medical treatments or diagnoses from any sources but you for the next month.
 If they violate this rule, your treatment is immediately reversed.

-Expend a point of Battery and spend two Actions performing the following ritual: activating and calibrating the arms with the user.
+Exert your Mind and spend at least two Actions performing the following ritual: A prayer to Thalassa the Goddess of Wind to activate.
+You must use up Sand in order to activate this Effect.
 You must maintain Concentration while activating this Effect, and it fails if you are interrupted.

 Write what you want to say in the book and present it to the viewer.
 The words written will automatically be translated into their language.
 Once it has been written, the words will slowly fade away, leaving the page blank again.